 5. Keep Monitoring the Weather

 In order to make your winter relocation as smooth as possible, you should keep checking the weather updates every week until the moving day.
 If you’re worried about the extreme cold weather, don’t forget to keep an eye on it by knowing whether the ice or snow is starting to shut down the roads.
 If this is the case, call the movers and inform them about the problem.
-For instance, most professionals like Manhattan moving companies know very well how to handle some issues associated with winter moving.
+For instance, most professionals like NYC movers know very well how to handle some issues associated with winter moving.